danko-david/uartbus/README.md

 ![UARTBus frame and collision handling](./resources/image/collision_handling.jpg)

-A demonstration of UARTBus packages with collision handling (and retransmission) using two nodes plus one bus connector.
+A demonstration of UARTBus packages with collision handling (and retransmission) using two nodes plus one bus gateway.
 (This is an early development oscillogramm, timing not properly optimized)

 - Channel 1, Red: Bus wire signal 2 V/Div
 - Channel 2, Yellow: RX wire signal of the first device 1 V/Div

-1) Bus connector sends a broadcast ping packet
+1) Bus gateway sends a broadcast ping packet
 2) Collision occurred, both node cancels the transmission and step back for a random time (longer wait time to the next transmission start) (Ethernets style collision handling)